tessgi/tpub/README.md

 ***A database of scientific publications related to NASA's TESS mission.***

-`ktpub` is a mission-specific tool that enables NASA's TESS Guest Investigator Office to keep track of its mission's scientific publications in an easy way.
+`tpub` is a mission-specific tool that enables NASA's TESS Guest Investigator Office to keep track of its mission's scientific publications in an easy way.
 It leverages SQLite and the [ADS API](https://github.com/adsabs/adsabs-dev-api) (using Andy Casey's [awesome Python client](https://github.com/andycasey/ads))